NHS Leaders’ Wellbeing Local Facilitators’ Development Programmes

-If you and your organisation are passionate about helping to enhance the culture of wellbeing, why not register to join our train the trainer programme?
+If you and your organisation are committed about helping to enhance the culture of wellbeing, why not register to join our train the trainer programme?

-CLICK HERE to download the 2024/25 promotional flyer for the NHS Leaders’ Wellbeing Programme (PDF).
+For further information, download the promotional flyer for the NHS Leaders’ Wellbeing Programme (PDF).

+This programme is part of our Leaders’ Health & Wellbeing Programmes.
 Did you know that we also run a wellbeing programme aimed specifically at executive leaders?
-For more information on the Executive Leaders’ Wellbeing Programme, including dates for 2024/25, please click here
+Find out more about the Executive Leaders’ Wellbeing Programme.

 What we offer: